loafdimension/fruitful-discussions-BE/README.md

 **3 - Install the required dependencies**

-Once inside the project directory, install the required dependencies from the packag.json.
+Once inside the project directory, install the required dependencies from the packag.json using `npm install`.
-`npm install`

 **4 - Set up the Environment Variables**

-In the root of the directory create 2 .env files:
+In the root of the directory create 2 **.env files**:
 `.env.test` and `.env.development`.

 - In each of these files, write the environmental variable, "PGDATABASE" and set its value to the name of the database it should interact with.
-- In this case, this means .env.test should be populated with "PGDATABASE=nc_news_test and .env.development should be populated with "PGDATABASE=nc_news"
+- .env.test should be populated with "PGDATABASE=nc_news_test".
+- .env.development should be populated with "PGDATABASE=nc_news".

 **5 - Seed the local database**

 Set up and seed your local PostgreSQL databases by running the following commands in this order:

-1 - `npm run setup-dbs`
+- 1 - `npm run setup-dbs`
-2 - Either `npm run seed-dev` (for development data), or `npm run seed-prod` (for production data)
+- 2 - Either `npm run seed-dev` (for development data), or `npm run seed-prod` (for production data)

 ---